 (1) Textbook: There are three textbooks that I recommend.
 Smith 7th, Brown 8th, and Klein 4th.
-Smith is a new textbook we are implementing this year.
-Brown is the textbook that we had been using now.
-And Klein is another new textbook with growing popularity.
-All textbooks are available in a hard-copy, loose-leaf, or e-Text.
+Smith is a new textbook we implemented last year.
+Brown is the textbook that we have been using.
+Klein is another new textbook with growing popularity.
+All textbooks are available as a hard-copy, loose-leaf, or e-Text.